roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-08 ****** byTheTalkMan© I slid my bare ass up the bed, lying back against the headboard, my lean body exposed in front of Mom, my jutting cock pointing towards the heavens.
+I slid my bare ass up the bed, lying back against the headboard, my lean body exposed in front of Mom, my jutting cock pointing towards the heavens.
 Mom still sat on the edge of the bed, eying my body up lustfully.
 I couldn't get over seeing her naked.
 I mean, her big boobs were just right there, exposed to me.
 They looked so perfectly round and firm, and seeing her hard, throbbing nipples pointing at me was a thrilling sight.
 Mom stood up and stared me down.

  "I thought you were the big, bad stud, Tom.
 Now, look at you, lying there, letting me run the show.
 A real man would know how handle a woman.
 If you're trying to impress me, you are failing miserably."
 Mom sneered.